 More Related Articles on PlanetWare.com

 Scotland's Top Cities: Scotland's beautiful capital city of Edinburgh is a big tourist draw, not least of all for its magnificent medieval architecture, including the majestic Edinburgh Castle, connected to the historic Palace of Holyrood by the cobblestone Royal Mile.
-Widely regarded as the country's culture capital, the port city of Glasgow is home to a magnificent cathedral, great museums, and top art galleries including Kelvingrove Art Gallery and Museum.
+Widely regarded as the country's cultural capital, the port city of Glasgow is home to a magnificent cathedral, great museums, and top art galleries including Kelvingrove Art Gallery and Museum.
 The country's third largest city, Aberdeen is definitely worth exploring for its fabled architecture built from local stone.

 Scotland's Top Sights: If you've not had your fill of magnificent scenery, take a drive to the equally attractive Loch Lomond, popular among hikers and sightseers for the beautiful Loch Lomond and The Trossachs National Park.
 And of course, Loch Ness is just a short drive from the lovely city of Inverness, doorway to the many lovely sights and attractions of the Scottish Highlands.
 The beautiful scenery of the Isle of Skye, too, is worth including on your Scottish travel itinerary and is also popular with hikers and backpackers.

 Scotland Travel Ideas: Scotland is a great place to visit for sports enthusiasts, especially golfers, many of whom arrive solely to play on the world's most famous courses in St. Andrews.
 Culture lovers would do well to pay a visit to the birthplace of Robbie Burns in Ayr, while history buffs and train fans should make a point of making the rail journey over the famous Forth Railway Bridge to the lovely city of Dundee, the country's fourth largest city and a great base from which to explore the country.